dpineda6988/python-challenge/README.md

 * [How to skip the headers when processing a csv file using Python? - Stack Overflow](https://stackoverflow.com/questions/14257373/how-to-skip-the-headers-when-processing-a-csv-file-using-python) - referenced for how to skip the header row within a read .csv file (pybank.py - line 29, pypoll.py - line 20)
 * [Precision Handling in Python - GeeksforGeeks](https://www.geeksforgeeks.org/precision-handling-python) - referenced for how to leverage the round() function (pybank.py - line 64, pypoll.py - line 36)
 * [How to write a text file with no any delimiter in python? - Stack Overflow](https://stackoverflow.com/questions/21173446/how-to-write-a-text-file-with-no-any-delimiter-in-python) - referenced for how to use the .write() function vs .writerow() function (pybank.py - lines 95-111, pypoll.py - lines 96-115)
-* [Python | Increment value in dictionary](https://www.geeksforgeeks.org/python-increment-value-in-dictionary) - referenced for how to incrementally increase a particular key's numeric value in a dictionary (pypoll.py - line 31)
+* [Python | Increment value in dictionary - GeeksforGeeks](https://www.geeksforgeeks.org/python-increment-value-in-dictionary) - referenced for how to incrementally increase a particular key's numeric value in a dictionary (pypoll.py - line 31)
 * [Python tips - How to easily convert a list to a string for display | Decalage](https://www.decalage.info/en/python/print_list) - referenced for how to use .join to display/add a list to a string (pypoll.py - line 85)